Jeffrey Foskett: Working with Brian Wilson and the Beach Boys

-Following the reunion tour, Foskett resumed touring with Wilson in 2013.
-Wilson enlisted guitarist Jeff Beck to accompany him and Foskett on his tour and collaborate with him on his next album.
-Foskett left the touring band in late 2013, citing sudden heavy workload on touring and recording the album.
-Foskett said “After the Jeff Beck tour, I was completely stressed and burned out.
+Following the reunion tour, Foskett resumed touring with Brian in 2013.
+Brian enlisted guitarist Jeff Beck to accompany him and Foskett on his tour and collaborate with him on his next album.
+Foskett left the touring band in late 2013, citing a sudden heavy workload on touring and recording the album.
+Foskett said, "After the Jeff Beck tour, I was completely stressed and burned out.
 That whole year, recording that album and that tour — because I knew Jeff so well — a lot of things fell on me to get done that normally would have been other people’s responsibilities.
-So, at the end of that tour, I kind of snapped — literally — and just said, ‘I can’t do this anymore'.
+So, at the end of that tour, I kind of snapped — literally — and just said, 'I can't do this anymore'.
 However Brian views me, is alright with me, as long as he knows I love him."
-Foskett was replaced by Matt Jardine, who joined Wilson along with his father and founding member Al Jardine on his tours.
+Foskett was replaced by Matt Jardine, who joined Brian along with his father and founding member Al Jardine on his tours.

 On May 15, 2014, it was announced that Foskett would be re-joining the Beach Boys as a permanent member of the touring band.
 Foskett also performed on Love's solo albums Unleash the Love (2017) and Reason for the Season (2018).

 In early 2019, Foskett took leave from the Beach Boys due to undergoing throat surgery.
-In late 2019, Foskett announced that he had been diagnosed with stage 4 anaplastic thyroid cancer in early 2018 and that his falsetto vocal range has heavily deteriorated as a result of several surgeries and treatments on his vocal cords.
-In addition, he said he would release his next album Voices, which he said may possibly be his last album as a solo artist, on November 22, 2019, though added that he would also continue as a live musician and possibly explore doing record production work.
+In late 2019, Foskett announced that he had been diagnosed with stage 4 anaplastic thyroid cancer in early 2018 and that his falsetto vocal range had heavily deteriorated as a result of several surgeries and treatments on his vocal cords.
+In addition, he said he would release his next album Voices, which he said may be his last album as a solo artist, on November 22, 2019, though added that he would also continue as a live musician and possibly explore doing record production work.